mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 The practice of psionics was mostly viewed as an oddity in the Third Imperium, despite their growing usage and acceptance during the first centuries of Imperial history.
-Psionic institutes and programmes at universities taught psionically talented individuals how to use their abilities to read minds, move matter and instantly teleport from place-to-place.
-These programmes reached a peak in popularity from about 650 to the mid-700s.
+Psionic institutes and programs at universities taught psionically talented individuals how to use their abilities to read minds, move matter and instantly teleport from place-to-place.
+These programs reached a peak in popularity from about 650 to the mid-700s.
 However, a series of psionic scandals rocked the Imperium in the late 700s, resulting in the public turning upon